 As much as buzzwords were created to represent a new approach, there’s rarely a new concept behind it.
 A growth hacker turns out to be a marketer with a narrower focus on growth.
 And storytelling in marketing has been around a long time.

 The problem with these fancy words is that using them sometimes becomes almost tribal and can alienate people.
 So always make sure you focus on speaking your audience’s language before using them.
+Don’t let trying to keep up with the terminology negatively impact on your communication of your message!

 4. Do your own thing